ragavveer/assessment/Application-Guide.md

 This application allows us to upload and view any csv file.

-As of now this application only support csv files.
+As of now this application only support csv file format.

 # Upload via file Dialog